Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/reduced-dimensions.md

 How many of the top PCs should we retain for downstream analyses?
 The choice of the number of PCs $d$ is a decision that is analogous to the choice of the number of HVGs to use.
 Using more PCs will retain more biological signal at the cost of including more noise that might mask said signal.
-Much like the choice of the number of HVGs, it is hard to determine whether an "optimal" choice exists for the number of PCs;
+Much like the choice of the number of HVGs, it is hard to determine whether an "optimal" choice exists for the number of PCs.
-putting aside the technical variation that is almost always uninteresting, one analyst's biological signal may easily be irrelevant noise to another analyst with a different scientific question.
+Even if we put aside the technical variation that is almost always uninteresting, there is no straightforward way to automatically determine which aspects of biological variation are relevant;
+one analyst's biological signal may be irrelevant noise to another analyst with a different scientific question.

 Most practitioners will simply set $d$ to a "reasonable" but arbitrary value, typically ranging from 10 to 50.
 This is often satisfactory as the later PCs explain so little variance that their inclusion or omission has no major effect.
-For example, in the Zeisel dataset, very few PCs explain more than 1\% of the variance in the entire dataset (Figure \@ref(fig:zeisel-scree)) and using, say, 30 $\pm$ 10 PCs would not even amount to four percentage points' worth of difference in variance.
+For example, in the Zeisel dataset, few PCs explain more than 1\% of the variance in the entire dataset (Figure \@ref(fig:zeisel-scree)) and using, say, 30 $\pm$ 10 PCs would not even amount to four percentage points' worth of difference in variance.
 In fact, the main consequence of using more PCs is simply that downstream calculations take longer as they need to compute over more dimensions, but most PC-related calculations are fast enough that this is not a practical concern.